jmoundanos/bookSearch/README.md

 * React-Router-Dom
 * Concurrently

-A Mysql database will also be necessary.
-Using Mysql Workbench, create a database called 'bamazon'.
-Use the schema.sql file to create the table needed for this app and the seed.sql file to populate a few rows.
-Add additional data to the table if needed.
+A MongoDB database will also be necessary.
+Using Robo3T, or another NoSql DB GUI, create a database called 'books'.
+Use the seedDB.js file to add a book seed.

 ## To Use This App